PanayiotisPetsas/DiscountsCodingChallenge/README.md

 The class' name is `example`.
 Feel free to change the four statements of `example.AddToBasket("B");` and test anything you would like.

-To enable the pricing rules, the `pricingRules` must be set to true and to disable them, it must be set to false as the constructor's parameter.
+To enable the pricing rules, the `pricingRules` boolean value must be set to true and to disable them, it must be set to false as the constructor's parameter.